WHAT C.L.A.P. DOES

-In 2017, C.L.A.P.
-(Childhood Literacy Adds Potential) became a nonprofit 501(c)(3) organization.
-Our efforts to increase literacy include the following programs:
+In 2019, (after 3 years of self-funding) C.L.A.P.
+(Childhood Literacy Adds Potential) became a nonprofit 501(c)(3) organization under the Kaplan Family Foundation for Children's Literacy, Inc. Our efforts to increase literacy include the following programs:

 REACH OUT AND READ

 We have been partnering with pediatricians who care for children from under-resourced communities for four years in order to get books into the hands of children who need them most.
 We believe that reading is the catalyst that can change a child's life.
-All children deserve the opportunity for career and life success and Joel and I will continue to work hard to secure ROR book donations in order to level the playing field.
+All children deserve the opportunity for success in life.

 BOYS & GIRLS CLUBS

 We support the Boys & Girls Clubs because they enable young people, especially those who need it most, to reach their full potential.

 We provide FREE books to local Boys & Girls Clubs for the purpose of initiating and/or enhancing library spaces within the Clubs.
 Eight Clubs have been assisted.